 Private Groups

-There is just no getting around it.
-Many job referrals in China are introduced via personal connections, whether they’re posted publicly or not.
-A good majority of jobs are shared internally in closed WeChat groups.These groups usually contain dozens to hundreds of both Chinese locals and international expatriates alike.
+Many job referrals in China come through personal connections, whether posted publicly or not.
+A good majority of jobs are shared internally in closed WeChat groups, which usually contain dozens to hundreds of both Chinese locals and international expatriates.
+In 2026, WeChat Mini-Programs have also become a primary way for companies to manage their talent pools, with many firms running their own recruitment Mini-Program where candidates can apply directly.

-So how do you get in with these groups?
+So how do you get into these groups?

-• Find people who are on WeChat with links to people in China
+- Find people on WeChat with connections to people in China

-Searching for jobs in China on Linkedin is a bit tricky.
+Searching for jobs in China on LinkedIn is a bit tricky.
 Almost all of the posts are targeted at Chinese nationals, with many requiring fluency in both English and Mandarin.
 This platform is best for management and executive positions.
+LinkedIn shut down its domestic job board “InCareer” in 2023, so it is now primarily useful for roles at multinational corporations.

 eChinaCities

-eChinaCities is a long-standing platform that has been around for over a decade and has undergone some notable improvements along the way.
+eChinaCities is a long-standing platform that has been around for over a decade and has undergone improvements along the way.

 Be aware that most jobs posted on this site are on behalf of recruitment agents and headhunters, and not the actual school or company itself.